openSUSE/suse-vscode-doc/README.md

 ## Introduction

 VSCode is an IDE with an advanced text editor.
 It comes in 2 flavors:
-* *VSCode* - proprietary with with closed-source licensed plugins
+* *VSCode* - proprietary with closed-source licensed plugins
 * *VSCodium* - community driven build based on open-source software

 ## Extensions